Cheyenne, Wyoming, is a city bustling with modern city life.

 Alternately, enjoy warm fun in the quaint mom-and-pop stores.

 No shopping day is complete without tasty food.

 Additionally, you can eat sumptuous feasts of a cheap burrito at Chipotle or nurture your Greek taste buds with a fun gyro from Renzio’s Greek Food.

 Top it all off with delicious candies from the in-house candy store!

-The original railway station from 1887 at this place has now been converted into the Cheyenne Museum.
+The original railway station from 1887 was converted into the Cheyenne Museum.

-Surprisingly, the towering spires give it an eerie gothic feel, though it is a modern structure.
+Surprisingly, the towering spires give the museum an eerie gothic feel, though it is a modern structure.